CMSgov/ab2d-pdp-documentation/README.md

 *   [Bash Sample Client](https://github.com/CMSgov/ab2d-sample-client-bash/)
 *   [Powershell Sample Client](https://github.com/CMSgov/ab2d-sample-client-powershell/)

 It is important to note that the AB2D team does not regularly maintain the sample clients.
 Additionally, a best-effort was made to ensure the clients are secure but they have not undergone comprehensive formal security testing.
-Each user/organization is responsible for conducting their own review and testing prior to implementation
+Each user/organization is responsible for conducting their own review and testing prior to implementation.

 ##
 **Asking for Help**

 If you continue to have issues accessing production or have follow up questions not answered in this guide, please email the AB2D team at ab2d@semanticbits.com or join our Google Groups at: [https://groups.google.com/u/1/g/cms-ab2d-api](https://groups.google.com/u/1/g/cms-ab2d-api).

 When corresponding with the team please include the following information concerning the context of your issue: